talentconsulting/consumer-contract-testing/readme.md

 not affect any consumer, and pinpoint consumers that will be affected by a required change for deeper planning and discussion._

 The examples provide an insight into how you would use this docker container to outside in test your services with [apickli](https://github.com/apickli/apickli)

+# Example

+An example of something that uses this docker image to perform outside in consumer contract tests can be found [here](https://github.com/talentconsulting/service-catalog/blob/main/test.sh)